 As we do these six simple things, I am confident that we can find joy in the journey through Thanksgiving and enjoy hygge during the season.

-Above is This Week's Newsletter: If you prefer to recieve the weekly newsletter in your email please sign up below.
-Along with this newsletter you will be informed of new resources, special offers, and site news!
+If you prefer to receive the weekly Newsletter in your email, please sign up below.
+Along with this newsletter you will be informed of new resources, find special offers, and site news!